 Posted on Apr 06, 2016 by Rob McBroom

-For years, the best solution for expats and locals living in smaller cities in China who wanted to seek quality health care has been to travel to larger cities like Shanghai and Beijing, both of which have top-quality hospitals and care centers.
-Expats with time and enough funds can travel even further afield to cities like Hong Kong, Singapore, or Bangkok to receive care from some of the best facilities in the world.
+For years, the preferred solution for expats and locals living in smaller cities in China who wanted to seek quality health care has been to travel to larger cities like Shanghai and Beijing, both of which are populated with great hospitals and care centers.
+Expats with time and enough funds can travel even further afield to cities like Hong Kong, Singapore, or Bangkok to receive care from fine facilities in the world.

 The problem is, travelling for care may not always be feasible, and while China is working to improve its health care industry, those living in tier two, three, and four cities often don't have immediate access to the quality of care they would prefer, let alone western trained doctors.
 Largely because of this, a new form of care has started to really gain traction in the country: telehealth.

 Telehealth has come to be a broad term that is used to define any health related services that are provided over available forms of telecommunications such as the phone and internet.
 Some examples of this in use include a doctor talking with a patient over an app like WeChat, or even a surgeon controlling a robot to conduct a surgery from another location.

 While the basic idea of telehealth has been around as long as phones have been in hospitals - one doctor calling another for their opinion is considered a function of telehealth - it has really started to take off in the past decade.
 For example, the first telesurgery was conducted in 2001 and has since been tested in a number of other trials with some doctors using it to assist surgeons with less experience.